luckyprajjwal/DimensionA_Bot/readme.md

   #gar ani bhayo bhane bhan malai

   #you are not allowed to change the data.py file at all
   #if you change it i will block you.

 ```
+-- Take in pdf from chat message above you  and watermark and return a watermarked pdf or images or zip file

+-- Take in images, from chat messages above watermark them and return images or pdf  or zip as user likes